nadissa1508/command-line-clue-ludwing/game/notebook.md

 Found Brass Candlestick it the kitchen at the school!
 Found heavy book in the gymnasium
 Found the postman in the storage
-Found Antique Compass in the market
+Found Antique Compass and the Musician in the market